igorbarbosaws/Observatorio_de_Projetos_Integradores/README.md

     ```

 ### 📄 Documentation
-The link to the full technical documentation, including requirements and modeling, can be found here: [DOCUMENTATION LINK].
+Full technical documentation, including Requirements Analysis, ER Diagrams, and LGPD compliance, is available in the root of this repository.